-Dance: Telling Stories through Dance Semester 2
+Dance 10-2 (Telling Stories through Dance) Semester 2

 In this course, students will further develop the basic fundamentals of choreography and be introduced to more complex techniques and structures to create dance works with a theme.
 Students will continue to develop their technical skills and consolidate their techniques of Contemporary Dance.
 Emphasis will be placed on the students' awareness of dance within our culture and community, researching the origins of Contemporary Dance.
-Students will be given an opportunity to perform a dance routine in a concert setting.